-99. The Council's arrangements for measuring and reporting its performance are well established.
-The Council website contains a range of performance reports, including service department annual performance report.

-100. The Outcome Delivery Plan (ODP) is a rolling three year plan which is revised annually.
-The ODP demonstrates how the Council's services will contribute towards delivery of the outcomes in the Community Plan and Fairer East Ren.

-101. The Annual Strategic Performance report presents performance against the indicators and targets in the ODP 2019-2022 and demonstrates the Council's contribution to the partnership outcomes in the Community Plan.
+- 99. The Council's arrangements for measuring and reporting its performance are well established.
+The Council website contains a range of performance reports, including service department annual performance report. - 100.
+The Outcome Delivery Plan (ODP) is a rolling three year plan which is revised annually.
+The ODP demonstrates how the Council's services will contribute towards delivery of the outcomes in the Community Plan and Fairer East Ren. - 101.
+The Annual Strategic Performance report presents performance against the indicators and targets in the ODP 2019-2022 and demonstrates the Council's contribution to the partnership outcomes in the Community Plan.
 This was reported to Council in June 2020.
-An annual report on the Community Plan and Fairer East Ren are being prepared for online approval by the Performance Accountability Review and presented to the Community Planning Partnership Board.

-102. The Annual Strategic Performance Report for 2019/20 shows that the Council is performing well against most of the indicators in the Outcome Delivery Plan with 63% met, 31% on target and only 6% not met as shown in Exhibit 8.
-It there may be delays or issues with the availability of data for 2020/21.
+An annual report on the Community Plan and Fairer East Ren are being prepared for online approval by the Performance Accountability Review and presented to the Community Planning Partnership Board. - 102.
+The Annual Strategic Performance Report for 2019/20 shows that the Council is performing well against most of the indicators in the Outcome Delivery Plan with 63% met, 31% on target and only 6% not met as shown in Exhibit 8.
+It was noted that Covid-19 did not impact the ability of the Council to collect the data required to measure performance in most cases, however it is anticipated that there may be delays or issues with the availability of data for 2020/21.